-Culture in Fl education today is clearly much great literature. more than As our understanding of language and communication has evolved, the importance of culture in FL education has increased.
+Culture in Fl education today is clearly much great literature. than understanding of language and communication has evolved, the importance of culture in FL education has increased.
 This reality is reflected in current methods of language teaching learning and (Ibid)